Words and terms – a whole new world

 · TA&D (Technical Assistance and Dissemination)

 You should note that states interpret and base their own policies based on IDEA.
 So, there may be variations from state to state as to how IDEA is interpreted or implemented.
 First learn what IDEA says about a particular word, term or topic; then see if your state’s definition is the same or somewhat different.
-NICHCY says “States develop their own special education policies and procedures based on what IDEA requires.
+NICHCY (on CPIR) says “States develop their own special education policies and procedures based on what IDEA requires.
 They are allowed to go beyond what IDEA requires–and frequently do, because the law leaves a great many things to state and local discretion–but they are not permitted to have policies or procedures that are not consistent with IDEA’s provisions.”

 Learning a little bit about IDEA and your state’s interpretations can go a long way in helping you know what services your child is eligible to receive.
 It will also help you to become a better advocate for your child.
 Understanding the system helps to eliminate confusion, frustration and unnecessary anxiety.